shailjachhillar/linked-list/README.md

 (here link is a pointer and we know pointer points to the same data types i.e int pointer points to only an int value and float pointer points to a float value similarly here link is made to point to a structure) };
-struct node*ptr;
+struct node *ptr;
-(now we want a pointer that would point to the very first node thus we use this statement to store the address of the bery first node)
+(now we want a pointer that would point to the very first node thus we use this statement to store the address of the very first node)